Financial Advisor Training – Real World Advice from a Successful CFP (R)

 If you love buying and selling stocks and you’re good at it – become a stock broker.
 There is absolutely nothing wrong with this.
 You’ll work on commissions (probably) and start off at one of the major stock brokerage firms.

-If you prefer to help people make smart decisions about their finances and talk about their overall financial situation, you’ll want to become a Certified Financial Planner eventually.
+If you prefer to help people make smart decisions about their finances and talk about their overall financial situation, you’ll want to become a CERTIFIED FINANCIAL PLANNER™ Professional eventually.
 It takes a while to actually complete this course of study, so you might as well start sooner rather than later.

 This training, while providing a good foundation, is not sufficient.
 You’ll need more – but I’ll get to that.
 Also, don’t wait to launch your career until you become a CFP.
 You can start immediately and work on the CFP certification on the side.
-I started in this industry in the mid-80’s but I only got my CFP (R) certification in 1994.
-People don’t mainly choose a financial planner based on them having or not having the certificate.
+People don’t only choose a financial planner based on them having the certificate.

 3. Background You’ll Need